Opencart-Webkul/opencart-console/README.md

 ## Installing

-Please follow the instruction to use this with Opencart plateform.
+Please follow the instruction to use this with Opencart platform.

 1 ) Put app and src folder and composer.json file on your installation root